m-j-terry/unit-2-project/READMEfiles/README.md

 - The routes connect the built in express.Router() to the controllers.
 ### Controllers
 #### bookController
-- The bookController handles the main functionality of the app, performing the functions corresponding to the router at the designated URL route.
+- The bookController allows for CRUD functionality on documents corresponding to the '/books' route.
 #### userController
+- The userController creates a RESTful framework for user functionality.
 ### app.js and server.js
 #### app